jsliyuan/cr37/README.md

 ### verification_1.cpp
 It is used to determine the third-order nonlinearity of fn2||fn9+g3 cannot achieve 21.

-At first, you should use ffn_distribution.cpp to generate Ffn2.txt and Ffn9.txt.

 -g++ -o verification1.out verification_1.cpp boolean_fun.cpp affine_trans.cpp

 -./verification1.out

 ### verification_2.cpp
 It is used to determine the third-order nonlinearity of fn10||fn3+g3 cannot achieve 21.

-At first, you should use ffn_distribution.cpp to generate Ffn3.txt and Ffn10.txt.

 -g++ -o verification2.out verification_2.cpp boolean_fun.cpp affine_trans.cpp